erroronline1/caro/readme.md

 > O.Source_9 The manufacturer SHOULD use automatic tools to identify program errors and best practice violations in the build process.
 Any warnings MUST be mitigated by the manufacturer prior to deployment.

 * [Code design patterns](#code-design-patterns).
-Also this is part of the IDE, e.g. ESLint for VSC, PHPIntelephense for VSC
+Also this is part of the IDE, e.g. ESLint for VSCodium, PHPIntelephense for VSCodium

 > O.Source_10 Modern security mechanisms such as obfuscation and stack protection SHOULD be activated to build the backend system.